-This Management Information Circular dated May 10, 2018 (the "Circular") is furnished in connection with a solicitation of proxies by the management of Dundee Sustainable Technologies Inc. (the "Corporation") to be used at the annual meeting of the shareholders of the Corporation and at any adjournment or postponement thereof (the "Meeting") to be held at the time and place and for the purposes set forth in the Notice of Meeting.
-It is expected that the solicitation will be made primarily by mail.
-However, officers and employees of the Corporation may also solicit proxies by telephone, facsimile, e-mail or in person.
-The cost of solicitation will be borne by the Corporation.
+This Information Circular is furnished in connection with the solicitation of proxies by and on behalf of management for use at the 2020 annual meeting of the shareholders of the Corporation (the "Meeting") to be held on Wednesday, August 19, 2020 at 10:00 a.m.
+(Montréal time) virtually by way of Zoom meeting.
+The solicitation of proxies will be primarily by mail.
+Certain employees or directors of the Corporation may also solicit proxies by telephone or in person.
+The cost of solicitation will be minimal and will be borne by the Corporation.